compumike08/GitHub_Status_API_GUI/README.md

 Alternativly, you can clone the Gatekeeper repository and build/deploy Gatekeeper to any web server manually.
 If you choose this option, make sure you follow the instructions for setting up Gatekeeper in Gatekeeper's [README.md](https://github.com/prose/gatekeeper#setup-your-gatekeeper) file.

-## Using OAuth with GitHub
-In order for your instance of the GitHub Status API GUI application to authenticate to GitHub using OAuth, you must first [register a new OAuth application](https://github.com/settings/applications/new) for your instance.
-For more information, see GitHub's [OAuth documentation for developers](https://developer.github.com/v3/oauth/#oauth).
 ## Known Bugs/Limitations
 -   **The commits list page is the only page which currently supports [pagination](https://developer.github.com/v3/#pagination) of data returned from GitHub API.**